-How does your company manage compliance with social media risks?
-One of the major headaches for companies is determining how to deal with inappropriate use of social media by employees.
+Deal with inappropriate use of social media by employees can be a major headache for employers.
 Every company seems to have a different approach and opinion about social media and its role in the workplace.
 Some companies have blocked employee access to social media sites, while others have developed policies to cope with identified social media risks.
 Other companies are still scratching their heads trying to figure out what to do.

 Social Media Compliance Survey

 The Society of Corporate Compliance and Ethics (SCCE) and the Health Care Compliance Association (HAAC) have teamed up to prepare a report about social media compliance.
 The “Social Media and Compliance Report 2011” is a timely one, as the issue of social media in the workplace has raised a lot of concerns.
 In the executive summary of the report, it states: